tarunkumar519/pocket-id-portal/README.md

 OIDC_CLIENT_SECRET: Your client secret
 PUBLIC_OIDC_SCOPES: Space-separated list of scopes to request
 POCKET_ID_API_KEY: API key for server-side API calls
+PUBLIC_APP_URL: The external URL this portal will run on
 ```

 ### Project Structure